business-1149630_1280

 Relaunch: N/A

-NJJ Group is an investment firm owned by Xavier Niel and established in 2010.
+NJJ Group (also referred to as NJJ Holding, and incorporating NJJ Capital) is an investment firm owned by Xavier Niel and established in 2010.
 Rather than using the better-known Iliad brand, the tycoon has used NJJ to stage a series of takeovers, commencing with a deal in the Principality of Monaco in 2014.
-In April of that year, NJJ Capital agreed to acquire a 55% stake in Monaco Telecom from Cable & Wireless Communications in a deal worth EUR321.8 million ($445 million).
+In April of that year, NJJ Capital agreed to acquire a 52% stake in Monaco Telecom from Cable & Wireless Communications in a deal worth EUR321.8 million ($445 million).

 A new logo was introduced in June 2015, but the Monegasque telco continues to trade under its original name.
 (Note: Monaco Telecom itself owns a 36.75% stake in Afghani mobile operator Roshan.)